bmellink/Quiz/README.md

 2. Wireless using nRF24L01 radio modules and an AVR based Arduino (Arduino Pro Mini ATMEGA328) using 2.4 Mhz communication
 3. Wireless using ESP8266 using standard WiFi communication (optional use ESP32 for the quiz hub)

-This Github repository contains the code for the 2nd and 3rd generation:
+This GitHub repository contains the code for the 2nd and 3rd generation:
 - [QuizNode](QuizNode) - Arduino code for the buttons of the 2nd generation (Arduino Pro Mini ATMEGA328/ nRF24L01 based)
 - [QuizHub](QuizHub) - Arduino code for the central hub of the 2nd generation (Arduino Pro Mini ATMEGA328/ nRF24L01 based with 4 segment display)
-- [QuizNode8266](QuizNode8266) - Arduinocode for the buttons of the 3rd generation (ESP8266 based)
+- [QuizNode8266](QuizNode8266) - Arduino code for the buttons of the 3rd generation (ESP8266 based)
 - [QuizHub8266](QuizHub8266) - Arduino code for the central hub of the 3rd generation (ESP8266 based, using a web interface)
 - [QuizHubEsp32](QuizHubEsp32) - Arduino code for the central hub of the 3rd generation (ESP32 based, using a web interface).
 This version handles quiz requests more reliable/ honest in the heat of the game due to the faster CPU and improved WiFi connection